notsobigcompany/BigUIPaging/README.md

 .pageViewStyle(.bookStack)
 ```

-Certain styles such as scroll and history bridge directly to
+Under the hood some styles such as scroll and history bridge directly to
 `UIPageViewController` and `NSPageController` respectively.

 ## Page Orientation

-Certain styles such as `scroll` and `book` supports vertical and horizontal navigation.
+Styles that support support vertical and horizontal navigation (`scroll` and `book`)
-You can can set a page view's orientation by using the modifier:
+can be configured with the orientation view modifier:

 ```swift
 .pageViewOrientation(.vertical)
 ```

-Controls such as `PageViewNavigationButton` also respond to this modifier.
+Controls such as `PageViewNavigationButton` also respond to this modifier adapting
+the chevron direction as appropriate.

 ## Custom Styles